The two main offices in Poland that are involved in the application process for the Polish pension are:

 Step 2: UDSKiOR will do research to find evidence of applicant’s claim.

 Research is done primarily in Polish institutions.
-Thus, it worth contacting other Holocaust research institutions for evidence of an applicant's experiences.

 Step 4: The response will generally be one of three types.